getchui/sample-apps/cpp_sdk/landmark_detection/README.md

 ![alt text](./demo_gifs/demo2.gif)

 ### Prerequisites
-Must have OpenCV installed for this sample app.
+Must have OpenCV installed with the `Video I/O` module built.

 ### Build Instructions
 * Place Trueface include files and `libtf.a` in `../../trueface_sdk/`